nadineproject/nadine/docs/themes.rst

 Creating a Theme
 ----------------

-It is easy to create your own theme and implement it with the member application.
+It is easy to create your own theme and implement it with the Member application.

 Create a new project with the following doc tree: